anhinga/2020-notes/attention-based-models/simple-minded-attention.md

 Then one "applies the attention defined by this vector of probabilities" by taking the linear combination of "value vectors" with these probabilities as coefficients.

 This is super-simple.
-The question one wants to ask: "why do you say this resembles attention", "why could one think aboyt this scheme as a natural model of attention"?
+The question one wants to ask: "why do you say this resembles attention?", "why could one think about this scheme as a natural model of attention?".

 ---